 I return to my main point: there is a grey zone where sex is concerned.
 And it’s not only impossible but on some level dangerously naïve to think that outside parties (those notorious college administrators who are apparently such a-holes) can always find truth, much less justice, where sexual misconduct is concerned.
 There is no magical process where that will happen!
 Not on college campuses, and even less so in the real world of police reports and courtrooms.

 So what do we do about sexual misconduct?
 Assault?
 Rape?
 We have to change the dysfunctional culture that makes is so prevalent!
-Screaming at the grown-ups for not “responding” appropriately misses the point.
-That’s the least of our problems.
 We shouldn’t be responding; we should be preventing.

-There was also a time when people accepted that you could be a sexual jerk or an idiot once in a while without concluding that a catastrophe had taken place.
+There was also a time when people accepted that you could be a sexual jerk or an idiot once in a while without concluding that a catastrophe had taken place that would mark you forever.
 (By the way, one of my commenters called me a “skank” yesterday, and the thought did cross my mind briefly, ‘If you only knew…”)